 Meals at home are a valuable opportunity to be with my family.
 I really don't have any other time to myself.
 I feel like I am always at work.
 Even golf is not a game for me.
 Playing golf is also a type of job in which I aim for the score I set as my target.

 As I grow older, my true nature is becoming increasingly apparent.
 I have always liked to have everything neat and well organized.
 As I have grown older, I have become even more unable to tolerate things that are not well organized.
 I don't like to see anything that is not precisely in its place.

 I have come to know many executives by playing golf.
-I have been friends with Mr. Toshifumi Suzuki, who is essentially the founder of Seven-Eleven Japan (currently Chairman and CEO of Seven & i Holdings Co., Ltd.) for almost 20 years.
+I have been friends with Mr. Toshifumi Suzuki, who is essentially the founder of Seven-Eleven Japan for almost 20 years.
 I respect him for his ability to succeed in the difficult retailing industry by constantly taking on new challenges.

 My father died when I was young, so I worked while I was in high school.
 Finding the time for both my studies and work was not easy.
 But my life isn't easy even today (laughs).
 I didn't go skiing, play mahjong or participate in any other recreational activities that are usually part of a student's life.
 Maybe that's why I decided to make games my career.

 About 30 years ago, before I established Capcom, I sold invader games and karaoke machines.
 I recall singing in my office to check the performance of these machines.
 Even now, I can sing about 100 old songs.